yuanjia01/yuanjia01.github.io/_posts/2021-12-11-krippendorffs-alpha.md

 metrics, going by names like Scott's pi, Fleiss' kappa, and confusingly, another kappa by Cohen.
 Which one is the best?

-If you ask Klaus Krippendorff, he'd probably say alpha is the best.
-Unless he was a very modest man, in which case he'd say something about loving all ~~children~~ annotator agreement measures equally.
-For our team's use case, alpha is useful because (1) it generalizes to more than two annotators, and more importantly, (2) it can handle missing data, in the case an annotator didn't label all the data points.
+If you ask Klaus Krippendorff, he'd probably say alpha is the best...unless he was a very modest man, in which case he'd say something about loving all ~~children~~ annotator agreement measures equally.
+For our team's use case, alpha is useful because (1) it generalizes to more than two annotators, and more importantly, (2) it can handle missing data in the cases where some data points haven't been labeled by all annotators.

-Now, to gain intuition around what alpha measures, I found it useful to look again at the zoo of metrics: for the common case of comparing two annotators on a binary (yes/no) labeling task, I found this handy table by Krippendorff himself comparing various inter-annotator metrics ([Krippendorff 2004](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1250&context=asc_papers)):
+Now, to gain intuition around what alpha measures, I found it useful to look again at the zoo of metrics: for the common case of comparing two annotators on a binary (yes/no) labeling task, Krippendorff himself has a handy table comparing various inter-annotator metrics ([Krippendorff 2004](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1250&context=asc_papers)):

 <style type="text/css">